Dr Simon Rushton

 Telephone: +44 (0)114 222 1710

 Room: Elmfield 1.31

 Simon joined the Department of Politics in January 2013.
-He took an undergraduate degree in Law and Politics followed by a Masters in International Law and Politics at the University of Hull.
+He completed an LLB in Law and Politics followed by an MA in International Law and Politics at the University of Hull.
 He moved to the Department of International Politics at Aberystwyth University in 2000 to undertake a PhD and subsequently held posts at Aberystwyth as Lecturer and Research Fellow.

-At Undergraduate level I offer the Level Three module POL3139 Pandemics and Panics: Health, Security and Global Politics and contribute to teaching on the Level 2 module POL230 Contemporary Security Challenges.
-I also run the ‘Outbreak Sheffield’ project for the Level 1 ‘State of Sheffield’ week each February.
+At Undergraduate level, I offer the Level Three module POL3139 Pandemics and Panics: Health, Security and Global Politics and contribute to teaching on the Level 2 module POL230 Contemporary Security Challenges.

-I view students taking my modules as young scholars with something to contribute to our knowledge and understanding, not as passive recipients of truths handed down from on high.
+I view students taking my modules as emerging scholars with something to contribute to our knowledge and understanding, not as passive recipients of truths handed down from on high.
 The balance I try to strike in my teaching is between conveying knowledge and at the same time helping students to develop the conceptual and critical tools that allow them to challenge conventional wisdoms and re-think common assumptions.
-I always enjoy working with students with different backgrounds and life experiences who engage critically with big political issues, look at things in different ways and ask new questions.
+I always enjoy working with students from different backgrounds and with varied life experiences who can engage critically with big political issues, look at things in different ways and ask new questions.
 I invariably learn something new from each group of students that I teach.

-Simon’s research interests centre on the global politics of health and on participatory research methods.
-His work has looked in particular at international responses to HIV/AIDS and other diseases; the links between health and security; the changing architecture of global health governance; and issues surrounding health care delivery in conflict and other crisis situations.
+Simon’s research interests focus on the global politics of health and on participatory research methods.
+His work has looked in particular at international responses to HIV/AIDS and other diseases; the links between health and national security; the changing architecture of global health governance; and issues surrounding health care delivery in conflict and other crisis situations.
 He has a growing interest in participatory research methodologies, including Participatory Video, which he is currently using on projects in Nepal and Colombia.

 |Publications and Papers||